ponylang/application-scaffolding-generator/README.md

 The Makefile assumes that your project will have:

-- A single package
+- A single application
-- That your tests are in the top-level of your package.
+- That your tests are in the top-level of your repository.
 - Tests will be built in the `build` directory
-- Example programs located in `examples` that you want to compile as part of "testing"

-### Examples

-Each example program should be it's own directory in the `examples directory.
-When you run `build-examples` or `test`, example programs will be compiled to assure there is no API breakage.
-They will not, however, be run as there's no generic way to validate behavior.

 ### Available make commands

 - test

-Runs the `unit-tests` and `build-examples` commands.
+Runs the `unit-tests` commands.

 - unit-tests

-Compiles your package and runs the Ponytest tests.
+Compiles your application and runs the Ponytest tests.

-- build-examples

-Compiles example programs in `examples` directory.

 - clean